dspitzle/XML_Brute_Old/README.md

 # XML_Brute

-This is my first effort at creating an open source project, so your patience will be appreciated.
+(This is my first effort at creating an open source project, so your patience will be appreciated.)

-XML_Brute is

-# XML Brute

 Table of contents:
 * [Introduction](#introduction)